mpaguilar/msa-toy/DOCSTRINGS.md

 Generate a detailed explanation of confidence scores.

 Args:
     confidence_data: Dictionary containing confidence metrics from calculate_confidence_score.
+Expected keys: overall_confidence, source_credibility, temporal_consistency, cross_source_consistency, completeness.

 Returns:
     A formatted string report showing all confidence metrics with percentages.
+Each line starts with a dash and includes the metric name and its value.

 Notes:
     1. Constructs a multi-line string with each metric on a separate line.